 Before attempting to make coffee drinks for all your family and friends, pull test shots and get a feel for your machine.
 Learning how hard or light to tamp is important.

-Immediately after pulling satisfactory shots, pour two (two ounces) into the cup filled with steamed milk and flavoring to save the shots because the espresso begins losing flavor and increases in bitterness in only ten seconds.
+Immediately after pulling good shots, pour two (two ounces) into the cup filled with steamed milk and flavoring to save the shots because the espresso begins losing flavor and increases in bitterness in only ten seconds.
 For less coffee taste, use only one shot of espresso.
 If an extra shot is desired, use three.

 Perfecting the Perfect Drink